 Chateau La Croix St. Georges History, Overview

-Located on the Pomerol plateau, the vineyards of Chateau La Croix St. Georges are planted next to some very famous neighbors on the Pomerol plateau.
-Chateau La Croix St. Georges is only one row of vines away from the famous vineyards of Le Pin and they are very close to Vieux Château Certan as well.
+Located on the Pomerol plateau, the vineyards of Chateau La Croix St. Georges are planted next to some very famous neighbors.
+In fact, Chateau La Croix St. Georges is only one row of vines away from the famous vineyards of Le Pin and they are very close to Vieux Château Certan and Chateau Petit Village as well.

 Chateau La Croix St. Georges Vineyards, Terroir, Grapes, Winemaking

-The 4.2 hectare Pomerol vineyard of Chateau La Croix St. Georges is planted to 95% Merlot and 5% Cabernet Franc.
+The 4.2 hectare Pomerol vineyard of Chateau La Croix St. Georges is planted to 91% Merlot and 9% Cabernet Franc.
 On average, the vines are 38 years of age.
 The vines are planted to varying degrees of density. with the Merlot at 6,666 vines per hectare and the Cabernet Franc at a very high 12,000 plants per hectare.

 In some parts of the vineyard, with their newer plantings, the vineyard is planted to 12,000 vines per hectare, the most of any Pomerol estate.
 The terroir is clay and gravel soils.

-To produce the wine of Chateau La Croix St. Georges, vinification takes place in four, open top, wooden, 70 hectoliter, fermentation vats.
+To produce the wine of Chateau La Croix St. Georges, vinification takes place in four, open-top, wooden, 70 hectoliter, fermentation vats.
 Everything is done by hand at La Croix Saint Georges.
-Malolactic fermentation is performed in barrel.
+Malolactic fermentation is performed in barrels.

 The wines are aged in 100% new, French oak barrels for 16 to 20 months.
 Several of the barrels have a unique cigar shape, that the owner, Jean Philippe Janoueix prefers.

-The cigar shaped barrels allows for more contact with the lees and wood.
+The cigar-shaped barrels allow for more contact with the lees and wood.
 This gives the wines of Chateau La Croix St. Georges an oaky component.
 So oak averse tasters might not be fans of the wine.
 While the wines here can lack consistency, this is an estate to watch, as they have a lot of potential to produce some very good wine.

 The cellar of La Croix St. Georges has a unique design featuring a sculpture, representing St. Georges fighting on horseback to remind people that this chateau previously belonged to the Chivalrous order of the Hospitalliers of Saint-Jean of Jerusalem.